 Hydrate.
 One thing that I am passionate about is staying hydrated (see how to drink more water).
 Many times, you can feel like you are starving when all you really are is dehydrated.
 Make sure you are drinking enough water.
 Also, tea and coffee are good options to both keep you hydrated and help suppress your appetite.

 Exercise.
 It seems a bit counter-intuitive, but exercise actually helps you control your appetite.
-While it is important to recover from a workout (see how to fuel before and after a workout), it can also be noted that many times exercising will decrease your appetite.
+While it is important to recover from a workout, it can also be noted that many times exercising will decrease your appetite.
 It usually takes me a couple of hours after a race or long run before my appetite returns to the point that I can have a meal.
 Don’t enjoy getting sweaty?
 Try my tips to help you learn to love fitness.
 Don’t feel like you have time to exercise?
 Check out my tips to find time to workout.

 Always hungry?
 Try these 5 ways to control your appetite naturally #healthy #healthyeatingClick To Tweet